AqueJorge/Big-Data/Designing Data-Intensive Applications_6.md

 - Waste of space (internal fragmentation)
     - By allocating memory in fixed blocks, a small process could waste a lot of space

-# What are the advantages and disadvantages of a dynamic calving?
+# What are the advantages and disadvantages of a dynamic Partition?
 Advantage:
 - There is no internal fragmentation